MaelDore/deepSTRAPP/README.md

 categorical trait once prepare_trait_data() is updated**

-**Need to find a simple example with enough regime shifts to find significant results, and ideally, non-significicant results in the present, but a significant time-frame in the past**
+**Need to find a simple example with enough regime shifts to find significant results, and ideally, non-significant results in the present, but a significant time-frame in the past**

 ``` r